Leonard-The-Wise/NWScript-Npp/ReadMe.md

 I managed to rewrite much of the plugin code, clear and organize classes, so anyone desiring to write future lexers will find it much easier to integrate a new lexer inside the Plugin.
 Just put your LexXXX.Cxx file on the project and add it to the [Lexer Catalogue](src/Lexers/LexerCatalogue.cxx)

-All files under this project are provided under the [GNU License](license.txt).
+All files under this project are provided under the [GPL v3.0 License](license.txt).

 For reutilization of the project, the `NWScript-Npp.vcxproj` is organized in the following way: